make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

-- This is a surprizingly good approximation of Slerp and a testament to the remarkable mathematics of quaternions and how we use them to represent 3D rotations.
+- ...This is a surprizingly good approximation of Slerp and a testament to the remarkable mathematics of quaternions and how we use them to represent 3D rotations....

 # Implementation in JavaScript